Quicken Windows Help

 3. Quicken displays a link to download the Retail Purchase Categorization extension from the Chrome Web Store.

-Step 2: Install the Chrome extension
+Step 2: Install the browser extension

 Step 3: Sign in to Quicken in the extension